snowdj/vernonking.org/_posts/2014-04-04-the-holy-spirit-in-conversion.md

 title: The Holy Spirit in Conversion
 category: posts
 tag: seminary
-description: "The Holy Spirit is at work through every stage of our salvation: justification, glorification, and sanctification."
+description: "The Holy Spirit is at work through every stage of our salvation: justification, sanctification, and glorification."
 keywords: [holy spirit, work, God, salvation, justification, sanctification, glorification]
 context: The following partially satisfies the requirements for Dr. Steven McKinion's Christian Theology II class at Southeastern Baptist Theological Seminary.
 intro: What role does the Holy Spirit play in conversion?